The Tree of Life (film)

-After several years in development and missing its planned 2009 and 2010 release dates, The Tree of Life premiered in competition at the 2011 Cannes Film Festival, where it was awarded the Palme d'Or.
+After more than five years in production, The Tree of Life premiered in competition at the 2011 Cannes Film Festival, where it was awarded the Palme d'Or.
 It ranked number one on review aggregator Metacritic's "Film Critic Top Ten List of 2011", and made more critics' year-end lists for 2011 than any other film.
-It has since been ranked by some publications as one of the greatest films of the 2010s, of the 21st century, or of all time.
+It has since been ranked by some publications as one of the greatest films of the 2010s, of the 21st century, and of all time.
 The Tree of Life received three Oscar nominations: Best Picture, Best Director and Best Cinematography.

 Plot

-The film begins with a quotation from the Book of Job 38:4-7: "Where were you when I laid the foundations of the Earth?...
-When the morning stars sang together, and all the sons of God shouted for joy?"
-Then a mysterious, flame-like light flickers in the darkness.
+Premise

+The film follows the members of the O'Brien family in the 1940s-1960s and 2010.
+Most of the film takes place in the 1950s, but the film jumps between different narratives.
+The O'Briens appear to be a standard American middle-class suburban family.
+Mr. O'Brien is a successful engineer for an energy company, but has enough free time to indulge his love of music.
+Mrs. O'Brien is a housewife with many friends in the neighborhood.
+They have three healthy boys, Jack, R.L., and Stevie.
+However, the film reveals deep cracks behind the facade, which leave Jack traumatized for decades.

+Theatrical Edition

-Around the 1960s, Mrs. and Mr. O'Brien are informed of the death of their 19-year-old son, R.L., throwing the family into turmoil.
-In 2010, eldest son Jack is adrift in his modern life as a Texan architect, disillusioned by his life full of disappointments.
-Amid all this, voiceovers from Mrs. O'Brien ask God why R.L. had to die.
-Then, visuals depict the birth of the universe, followed by the creation of Earth and the beginning of life.
-At one point, a dinosaur chooses not to kill another dinosaur that is injured and lying on the side of a river bed.
-Finally, an asteroid strikes the Earth.
+In the 1960s, Mr. and Mrs. O'Brien are devastated to learn that their son R.L., aged 19, has died.
+In 2010, Jack is a successful but world-weary architect in an unnamed city.
+He leads a seemingly empty existence and has a difficult relationship with his elderly father, who still has not gotten over R.L.'s death.
+In voiceover, Mrs. O'Brien asks God why R.L. had to die.
+Then a series of dreamlike images depict the birth of the universe, the creation of Earth and the beginning of life.
+At one point a dinosaur spares another, badly wounded, dinosaur.
+Finally, an asteroid strikes Earth.

-In a suburban neighborhood in Waco, Texas around the 1940s, the O'Briens are enthralled by their new baby Jack and, later his two brothers, R.L. and Stevie.
-In the 1950s, Jack is conflicted with accepting the way of grace or nature, as embodied by his parents.
-Mrs. O'Brien, the embodiment of grace, presents the world to her sons as a place of wonder.
-Mr. O'Brien, the embodiment of nature, easily loses his temper as he struggles to reconcile his love for his sons, wanting to prepare them for a world he sees as corrupt and exploitative.
-He laments his decision to work in a power plant instead of pursuing his passion for music, and tries to get ahead by filing patents for various inventions.